touretzkyds/cozmo-tools/README.md

 Type monitor(robot) to start monitoring.
 See doc for more options.

 * __world_viewer.py__ is an OpenGL viewer for Cozmo's world map.
 Requires the PyOpenGL and PyOpenGL_accelerate packages (from pip), and freeglut3.
+(On Linux you can install freeglut3 via apt-get).
+Run it by
-Run it by typing: viewer(robot); type 'h' in the graphics window for a list of commands.
+typing: viewer(robot); type 'h' in the graphics window for a list of commands.
 May not work on Macs due to Tkinter brokenness.

 * __cozmo_fsm__ is a Finite State Machine package for Cozmo programming.
 It's currently in early beta release.